Wake Island: Government

-On June 24, 1972, the United States Air Force assumed responsibility for the civil administration of Wake Island pursuant to an agreement between the Department of the Interior and the Department of the Air Force.
+According to an agreement between the Department of the Interior and the Department of the Air Force, on June 24, 1972, the United States Air Force assumed responsibility for the civil administration of Wake Island.

-The civil administration authority at Wake Island has been delegated by the Secretary of the Air Force to the General Counsel of the Air Force under U.S. federal law known as the Wake Island Code.
-The general counsel provides civil, legal and judicial authority and can appoint one or more judges to serve on the Wake Island Court and the Wake Island Court of Appeals.
+The Secretary of the Air Force has delegated the civil administration authority at Wake Island to the General Counsel of the Air Force under U.S. federal law known as the Wake Island Code.
+The general counsel provides civil, legal, and judicial authority and can appoint one or more judges to serve on the Wake Island Court and the Wake Island Court of Appeals.

 Certain authorities have been re-delegated by the general counsel to the Commander, Wake Island, a position currently held by Commander, Detachment 1, Pacific Air Forces Regional Support Center.
 The commander may issue permits or registrations, appoint peace officers, impose quarantines, issue traffic regulations, commission notaries public, direct evacuations and inspections and carry out other duties, powers, and functions as the agent of the general counsel on Wake.

 Since Wake Island is an active Air Force airfield, the commander is also the senior officer in charge of all activities on the island.

+The Empire of Japan administered the atoll from December 23, 1941, to September 4, 1945.

+The U.S. administered the island from January 17, 1899, when it was both unclaimed and uninhabited.

 Transportation

 Aviation

-Air transportation facilities at Wake are operated by the United States Air Force at Wake Island Airfield in support of trans-Pacific military operations, western Pacific military contingency operations and missile launch activities.
-The 9850 ft runway on Wake is also available to provide services for military and commercial in-flight emergencies.
+Air transportation facilities at Wake are operated by the United States Air Force at Wake Island Airfield in support of trans-Pacific military operations, western Pacific military contingency operations, and missile launch activities.
+The 9850 ft runway on Wake is also available to provide military and commercial in-flight emergency services.
 Although there is only one flight scheduled every other week to transport passengers and cargo to Wake, approximately 600 aircraft per year use Wake Island Airfield.

+In 2020, the runway and support facilities were modernized.

 Ports

-Although Wake Island is supplied by sea-going barges and ships, the island's only harbor between Wilkes and Wake is too narrow and shallow for sea-going vessels to enter.
+Although Wake Island is supplied by seagoing barges and ships, the island's only harbor between Wilkes and Wake is too narrow and shallow for seagoing vessels to enter.
 The Base Operations Support (BOS) contractor maintains three small landing barges for transferring material from ships moored offshore to the dockyard in the harbor.
-Off-load hydrants are also used to pump gasoline and JP-5 fuels to the storage tanks on Wilkes.
+Hydrants also pump gasoline and JP-5 fuels to the storage tanks on Wilkes.
 The landing barges and recreational offshore sportfishing boats are docked in the marina.
+A submarine channel was planned for Wilkes Island but was just partially complete at the start of hostilities in World War II.